jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 This is unrelated to the actual HTTP transport, i.e. CredSSP works just fine over a HTTP connection.
 The following options can be specified with `New-PSWSManSessionOption` to control the CredSSP authentication behaviour

-+ `CredSSPAuthMethod` - By default CredSSP will use `Negotiate` but this can be set to `Kerberos` or `NTLM` to retrict CredSSP from only using one or the other
++ `CredSSPAuthMethod` - By default CredSSP will use `Negotiate` but this can be set to `Kerberos` or `NTLM` to restrict CredSSP from only using one or the other

 + `CredSSPTlsOption` - Controls the TLS wrapper of the CredSSP session